g-kudo/LMM_Hypothesis_Framework/README.md

 # Linear Mixed Effects Model – Maternal Mental Health & Infant Sleep

-This notebook explores how different aspects of maternal mental health might relate to infant sleep quality, using a **Linear Mixed Effects Model (LMM)**.
+This notebook explores how different aspects of maternal mental health might relate to infant sleep quality, using a **Linear Mixed Effects Model**.
 It works with repeated measurements over time and includes covariates to account for possible confounding factors.

 ## What This Notebook Does